Inside the Spitfire Factory

 There’s something missing on the Spitfire Factory’s main restoration project: the engine!
 Peter Monk sets off to Gloucestershire, where the newly restored Merlin is about to be put through its paces…but will it be up to Peter’s perfectionist standards?
 Pilot Jez explores the little known history of the Spitfire as a reconnaissance aircraft, playing a vital role in D-Day and the attacks on Germany’s biggest battleship.
 And ground crew chief Ray meets a Fleet Air Arm Veteran who flew the naval version of the Spitfire, known as the Seafire, and survived two kamikaze attacks in the final weeks of the war.

 After two years’ hard work, the Greek Spitfire is nearly complete.
 But will she fly?
 All hands are on deck to get the project finished on time, with the owners due to pay a visit and veteran George Dunn hoping to see his Spitfire fly again.
 With so much time and money spent getting it to this point, emotions run high as they prepare for the maiden flight.
 Meanwhile the boss’s eldest son Alex gets a flying lesson in one of the aircraft that young recruits his age were trained in during the war.
 And Peter prepares for his next project, as a new two-seater arrives from America.

-Whitworth Media for Channel 4
+For Channel 4